openziti/ziti-doc/docfx_project/ziti/quickstarts/hsm/softhsm.md

 Here's the list of steps we'll accomplish in this quickstart:

-* Establish a bunch of environment variables to make it easy to copy/paste the other commands
+* Establish a bunch of environment variables to make it easy to copy/paste the other commands.
+You'll want to *look at these environment variables*.
+They need to be setup properly.
+If you have problems with this guide it is almost certainly because you have an environment variable setup incorrectly.
+Double check them.
 * Make a directory and generate a configuration file for SoftHSM
 * Use the [Ziti CLI](https://netfoundry.jfrog.io/netfoundry/ziti-release/ziti/) to:
-    * create an identity
+    * create two identities - one demonstrating an RSA key, one EC
-    * enroll the identity
+    * enroll the identities
     * create a test service
     * create test router/service policies
 * Use the pkcs11-tool provided by OpenSC to interact with SoftHSM to:
     * initialize the SoftHSM driver
     * create a key
+* Use the [ziti-enroller](https://netfoundry.jfrog.io/netfoundry/ziti-release/ziti-enroller/) to enroll the identities using SoftHSM
 * Use the [ziti-tunnel](https://netfoundry.jfrog.io/netfoundry/ziti-release/ziti-tunnel/) in proxy mode to verify things are working and traffic is flowing over the Ziti Network